-Two previous successive Compliance Reports have found that the provision has been adequately implemented.
+As noted in the third report, two previous successive Compliance Reports have found that the provision has been adequately implemented.
 Therefore, monitoring of this provision is suspended.

-Monitoring Suspended Based on Previous Findings of Compliance (Previous Rating Adequately Implemented)
+Monitoring Suspended Based on Previous Findings of Compliance (Previous Rating Monitoring Suspended Based on Previous Findings of Compliance)

 Note: Although monitoring has been suspended, the Expert has some concerns that not all grievances that request disability accommodations and/or raise any disability-based discrimination or violation of the ADA, this RP, or Jail ADA-related policy are being tracked.
-Two responsive grievances were not produced and only one (1) ADA-related grievance was produced from CJX.
+One responsive grievance was not produced, and two ADA grievances were not listed on the Grievance Log.
 The Expert will monitor this provision during the next monitoring round.